apache/kvrocks/README.md

 ## License

-Kvrocks is under the Apache License Version 2.0.
+Apache Kvrocks is licensed under the Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Social Media